midas/rabbit-wq/README.md

     worker = SomeWorker.new( 1 )
     worker.work # same as RabbitWQ::Work.enqueue( worker )

+### Success Callback

+#### on_success

+Called on success when defined on a worker.

-### Error Queue
+### Error Handling

-Once a worker has thrown an exception and no retry attempts are remaining, the worker is placed on the error queue with the exception type, message and backtraces.
+Once a worker has raised an exception and no retry attempts are remaining, the worker is placed on the error queue with the exception type, message and backtraces.

+#### Error Callbacks

+There are several error callbacks that will be called if defined on a worker.
+Each error callback will receive a single parameter, the error.

+##### on_error

+Called anytime an error is raised, including if a retry will be attempted.

+##### on_final_error

+Called when an error is raised and either no retries were requested or are remaining.

+##### on_retryable_error

+Called when an error is raised and a retry will be attempted.

 ### Logging